emfrg/multitasking-n-time-perception-study/README.md

 If you use this code or data in your research, please cite:

-Fragkiadakis, E. (2025).
-Losing Track of Time: Computational Cognitive Modeling of Prospective Timing Under Sequential Multitasking [Master's thesis, Utrecht University].
+Fragkiadakis, E. (2025). _Losing track of time: Computational cognitive modeling of prospective timing under sequential multitasking_ [Master’s thesis, Utrecht University].
 Utrecht University Student Theses Repository. https://studenttheses.uu.nl/handle/20.500.12932/50349

 ### BibTeX: